 where in a similar way as we have modeled the accelerometer in the previous post, and now is compensating a possible bias in the velocity sensor.
 Unfortunately, the current IMUs cannot measure the velocity with respect to an intertial frame and GPS systems cannot provide such a measurement with a high frequency rate.
 This is why it is common to employ (2) and not (3) for the dynamics of our system.
 Note how we use the same strategy in (2) and (3) with in order to compensate the bias of a given sensor.

 We now proceed to write in a more compact form the dynamics (2).
 You will find more familiar the following (compacted) expression

 If we consider that the input , then by comparing the dynamics of (4) and (2) one can identify the matrices

 The structure of (4) is why of the name Discrete linear Kalman filter.
 The states are updated at discrete events of time and the relation between two consecutive states in time is linear.
-In the following lesson we will study the Discrete linear Kalman filter in detail, but first we need to derive the dynamics of and .
+In the following post we will study the Discrete linear Kalman filter in detail, but first we need to derive the dynamics of and .
 Let us rewrite again the equation that describes the Gaussian position

 By inspecting carefully at (6), one realizes that what matters is not but .
 The square of the standard deviation is also called as the variance of the state.
 How to compute the variance from an arbirtrary is not really relevant for this guide, but it is closely related with the calculation of the mean value from .
 If one is curious about how to compute them from an arbitrary , I recommend the following entries in Wikipedia, variance and expected value.
 Nevertheless, we enumerate here a series of properties related with the variance in order to understand its role in the Kalman filter.